Tabletop gamer glossary / board game glossary

 To select a small number of objects from a larger group of objects.
 In card drafting games like Sushi Go, you pick one card from a hand, then pass the hand to the next player.
 In dice drafting games like Castle Dice, you’ll pick one die to collect the resources represented on that die.

 Dudes on a map

 A sub-genre of games where the board is filled with ‘dudes’, figures, meeples, or other characters.
 For some, it’s a lot to look at or take in, but for others it’s a lot of fun.
 Examples include Axis and Allies and Risk, in all their various iterations.

-A game that models the economy of a city, a state, a nation, a planet, or a galaxy.
-Players complete to build a more efficient ‘engine’, or make more things faster within the framework of the game.
+A game that models the economy of a city, a state, a nation, a planet, a galaxy, etc. Players complete to build a more efficient ‘engine’, or make more things faster within the framework of the game.
 These games are generally (but not always) on the more complex side of things.
 Examples include Puerto Rico, Steam, Acquire, and Indonesia.